apalala/grako/README.rst

 Changes
 =======

-**Grako** uses `Semantic Versioning`_ for its releases, so parsts of the a version number can go up without significant changes or backwards incompatibilities.
+**Grako** uses `Semantic Versioning`_ for its releases, so parts of the version number may increase without any significant changes or backwards incompatibilities in the software.

 .. _`Semantic Versioning`: http://semver.org/